A Hole in the Head

 Neuroscientist Charles Gross has been interested in the history of his field since his days as an undergraduate.
 A Hole in the Head is the second collection of essays in which he illuminates the study of the brain with fascinating episodes from the past.
 This volume's tales range from the history of trepanation (drilling a hole in the skull) to neurosurgery as painted by Hieronymus Bosch to the discovery that bats navigate using echolocation.

 The emphasis is on blind alleys and errors as well as triumphs and discoveries, with ancient practices connected to recent developments and controversies.
 Gross first reaches back into the beginnings of neuroscience, then takes up the interaction of art and neuroscience, exploring, among other things, Rembrandt's “Anatomy Lesson” paintings, and finally, examines discoveries by scientists whose work was scorned in their own time but proven correct in later eras.

 Readers not familiar with Gross' other works should read them along with the entertaining, stimulating, and informative chapters in A Hole in the Head.

-A delight and a treasure trove.
+A delight and a treasure-trove.
 As expected from Charles Gross's earlier historical writings, this is a marvelous temporal travelogue, from the Greeks to contemporary scientists, and with many surprises along the way.
-All of it is invaluable to the historian of neuroscience, but it also includes closely argued discussion of some contemporary issues.
-Of special interest is the section on scientists who were 'before their time,' some of whom are still waiting.
+All of it is invaluable to the historian of neuroscience, but it also includes closely-argued discussion of some contemporary issues.
+Of special interest is the section on scientists who were 'before their time,' some of whom are still waiting for their time in the spotlight.
 A hole-in-one several times over.